 Andrew is joining the company after spending nine years at Sirius Satellite Radio as an associate producer on Mad Dog Sports Radio.
 He also works part time at CBS Sports and has previously worked at MLB Advanced Media, FOX Sports and AOL in various roles.
 Additionally, he wrote and conducted radio broadcasts for a lacrosse website titled In Lacrosse We Trust where he covered the MLL and NCAA.

-Andrew grew up in Randolph, NJ and currently lives in Hoboken, NJ with his girlfriend and cat Ollie.
+Andrew grew up in Randolph, NJ and currently lives in Cranford, NJ with his fiancée and cat Ollie.

 “Lacrosse has always been a constant in my life no matter where in the world I have been.
 I have seen firsthand the ability of the game to bridge cultural divides and bring a group of strangers together as a community and turn into a family.
 Over the years I’ve also had the opportunity to play and grow the game around the globe in places such as Malaysia, Thailand, Hong Kong, Singapore and China and am excited to see where it reaches next.